sfoerster/mona/README.md

 -------------------------

 ### x64dbg
-First, get [x64dbgpy](https://github.com/x64dbg/x64dbgpy).
+First, get [x64dbgpy](https://github.com/x64dbg/x64dbgpy) for x64dbg Python support.
 You can grab a release [here](https://ci.appveyor.com/project/mrexodia/x64dbg-python/build/artifacts).
-Drop the `plugins` directory in your `x64dbg` application folder, either `x32` or `x64`.
+Drop the contents of the `plugins` directory into your x64dbg `plugins` folder.

 Then, put `mona.py` into the `plugins/x64dbgpy` folder.
-You will also need in this folder the `pykd.py` and `x64dbgpylib.py` files from https://github.com/x64dbg/x64dbgpylib.
-Finally, put the `clean_mona.py` script inside `x64dbgpy/x64dbgpy/autorun`.
+You will also need the `pykd.py` and `x64dbgpylib.py` files from https://github.com/x64dbg/x64dbgpylib.
+Finally, put the `clean_mona.py` script in `x64dbgpy/x64dbgpy/autorun`.

 Now, run mona commands at the x64dbg Python command line with `mona.mona(“command”)`.